comscore

 • facebook

-Microsoft-backed OpenAI, the company behind ChatGPT, has no plans to go public any time soon, Chief Executive Sam Altman said at a conference in Abu Dhabi. news Also Read: Year-Ender 2025: 5 Top AI Image Trends That Hooked All Of Us With AI Tools
+Microsoft-backed OpenAI, the company behind ChatGPT, has no plans to go public any time soon, Chief Executive Sam Altman said at a conference in Abu Dhabi. news Also Read: ChatGPT now works on Apple CarPlay: Here’s how to enable it, supported devices

-“When we develop super intelligence, we are likely to make some decisions that most investors would look at very strangely,” Altman said. news Also Read: OpenAI To Retire ChatGPT Voice Mode On Mac Soon: Here’s What Still Works
+“When we develop super intelligence, we are likely to make some decisions that most investors would look at very strangely,” Altman said. news Also Read: OpenAI working on Spud AI Model: A big step closer to AGI breakthrough

-“I don’t want to be sued by … public market, Wall Street etc, so no, not that interested,” he replied to a question on whether he will take OpenAI public. news Also Read: ChatGPT Is Getting Its Own App Store As OpenAI Invites Developers
+“I don’t want to be sued by … public market, Wall Street etc, so no, not that interested,” he replied to a question on whether he will take OpenAI public. news Also Read: ChatGPT is turning into an app hub, can it rival Apple’s App Store?

 OpenAI has so far raised $10 billion from Microsoft at a valuation of almost $30 billion (which is approximately Rs 2,476 trillion) as it invests more on building computing capacity.